Stuffing Waffles

 Turn your leftover stuffing into delicious stuffing waffles.
 Perfect for breakfast, these stuffing waffles are perfectly crispy on the outside and soft in the center.
 Top with an egg, cranberry sauce, gravy or anything you desire.
 Trust me, this is such a fun and delicious way to reinvent your Thanksgiving leftovers.

-Preheat your waffle iron.
+Preheat your waffle iron for this stuffing waffles recipe.
 Mine is non-stick so I do NOT spray it with cooking spray.

 Remove leftover stuffing from the refrigerator.

 Close the lid and cook for 2-3 minutes.
 It may take longer depending on how moist your stuffing is.
 If it is very moist it will need more time.
-Don’t be afraid to let it cook until its is crispy and golden brown on both sides.
+Don’t be afraid to let it cook for a longer time until its is crispy and golden brown on both sides.

 Once the stuffing is golden brown on both sides, remove it from the waffle iron.

-Repeat for as many waffles as you want to make.
+Repeat for as many waffles as you want to make in the waffle iron.

 Top with warmed turkey, fried eggs, cranberry sauce, gravy, or anything you desire.

 You may need a fork to lift the waffle from the waffle iron.
-Simply loosen all sides before lifting.
+Simply loosen all sides before lifting and it should come off cleanly.

-If your waffle breaks apart, it is either too big or not cooked long enough.
+If your leftover stuffing waffle breaks apart, it is either too big or not cooked long enough.

 Optional Toppings